gaziduc/space-war/README.md

 ./space-war # or double-click space-war.exe on Windows
 ```

-## Compile for emscripten on Windows
+## Build for emscripten

-First of all, download make from chocolatey.
-Then do:
+First of all, if you're on Windows, download make from chocolatey.
+Then :
 ```shell
 emcmake cmake . -G "Unix Makefiles" emmake make